 Mr Daly is the Executive for Growth & Strategic Development at Assore and worked in investment banking/equity research for more than 10 years at UBS Group AG, Macquarie Group Limited and Investec Limited prior to joining Assore in 2018.
 Mr Daly spent the first 15 years of his mining career at Anglo American plc's Coal Division ("Anglo Coal") in a number of international roles including operations, sales & marketing, strategy and business development.
 His key roles included leading and developing Anglo Coal's marketing efforts in Asia, and to steel industry customers globally, as well as being Global Head of Strategy for Anglo Coal immediately prior to leaving Anglo in 2007.
-During the past three years Mr. Daly has not served as a director of any other listed company.
+Mr Daly is a member of the Nomination & Remuneration Committee and the chair of the Audit Committee.
+During the past three years Mr Daly has not served as a director of any other listed company.